 The Southern New England Conference of the UCC includes 615 churches in Connecticut, Massachusetts , and Rhode Island.
 Together, we covenant to live the love and justice of Jesus.

 Silver Lake is our Outdoor Ministry center.
 Accredited by the American Camping Association, Silver Lake hosts close to 1,000 young people each summer and more than 3,000 retreat participants in the off-season.
 Our summer program is open to all, regardless of race, ethnicity, gender identification, or sexual orientation.

 Since 1922, we have been a beacon of light for our community

 In 1922, a group of residents of the Lordship neighborhood of Stratford laid the foundation for the Lordship Community Church by organizing a non-denominational Protestant Sunday School to provide moral and religious instructions for the children and youth of the area.
 Soon, afternoon worship services began to be organized and visiting clergy were invited to lead them in the public school house.
 By 1927, having outgrown the facilities of the public school, we moved into a building on Stratford Road.

 In 1934, we incorporated as the Lordship Community Church.
 In 1947, we joined the Connecticut Conference of the Congregational Christian Churches (which became part of the United Church of Christ in 1957).

 We moved to our current location in 1950, after purchasing a relocating a church building from Vermont.

-Throughout our history, the Lordship Community Church has been and continues to be an open and welcoming community of spiritual seekers, committed to growing in Christian discipleship as we worship, study and serve together.
+We are an open and welcoming community of spiritual seekers, committed to growing in christian discipleship as we worship, study and serve together.